DavidHickman/tnris.org/content/markdown/spotlights/2015-04-09-HistoricalImagerybyCounty.md

 ## Where Did the Data Come From?

 This data was created by using our Historical Aerial Imagery Index which will be coming to our website later this year.
+After launched the index can be used to view the source, date, scale and format by county for all historical aerial imagery within the TNRIS archive.

 {% include "./partials/order-button.html" %}